wd-bootcamp/cohort-template/SP_README.md

 - If the file is for NF, remove all mentions of SP.
 >

-Student repository for the web development bootcamp web-[cohort-name].
+Student repository for the web development bootcamp [cohort-Name]-web--[year].

 ## Use this Repository